 An opt-out strategy implies that visitors are almost required to take part in something without them having to take any action.
 Not only does this alleviate resistance on their path of action, but it also implies what specific action they should take.
 (Note: We have seen this as a major difference maker for clients, though due to new GDPR laws, we do advise against this for clients who cater to European customers.)

 We hope that these ideas help provide you with fresh motivation so that this quarter or perhaps early 2019, you’re able to continue improving your users’ experience.
-These truly are some of the greatest suggestions for improving your UI at this time.
+These truly are some of the greatest suggestions for improving your user interface design skills at this time.
 A website is a powerful tool that can drive your business.
 It can be almost endlessly improved, giving your business limitless potential.
 Ideas that don’t work out can simply be traded for something better.
 Isn’t that wonderful?
 SO never stop, never give up on trying new things and looking for better ways to create an engaging and satisfying experience for your customers.
 If you have the traffic, it will pay!

 Have another idea you think should be featured here?
 Need help implementing anything we’ve presented?
 Get in touch with us today, or leave us a comment below.